tajmone/gdscript-highlight/README.md

 By [Tristano Ajmone](https://github.com/tajmone/) (2017/02/16).
 Released under the public domain according to the [Unlicense](./LICENSE) license terms (with the exception of the third party [GDScript sample code](#license-notice), used for testing purposes, which is MIT licensed).

+Also contains an [`/extras/`](./extras/) folder with dev-notes and resources for porting GDScript syntax or Godot theme to other libraries.

 Project home:

 -   <https://github.com/tajmone/gdscript-highlight>